 All.CanGreece platform started in 2018 on the initiative of the Hellenic Cancer Federation (ELLOK).
 Many relevant stakeholders – patient and research associations, universities, professional societies as well as funding and knowledge partners – responded positively.
-All.Can Greece national platform comprises 17 participating organizations as of March 2023:
+All.Can Greece national platform comprises the following organizations (as of November 2023):

 The All.Can Greece steering committee consists of one representative of each participating member and is in charge of the planning, coordination and support of the Greek All.Can Initiative actions.